 The IRS as part of its “Fresh Start” initiative to help struggling taxpayers is making installment agreements available to more people.
 The Fresh Start provisions also mean that more taxpayers will have the ability to use streamlined installment agreements to catch up on back taxes.

 Effective immediately, the threshold for using an installment agreement without having to supply the IRS with a financial statement has been raised from $25,000 to $50,000.
 This is a significant reduction in taxpayer burden.

 Taxpayers who owe up to $50,000 in back taxes will now be able to enter into a streamlined agreement with the IRS that stretches the payment out over a series of months or years.
 The maximum term for streamlined installment agreements has also been raised to 72 months from the current 60-month maximum.

 Taxpayers seeking installment agreements exceeding $50,000 will still need to supply the IRS with financial statements.
 Taxpayers may also pay down their balance due to $50,000 or less to take advantage of streamlined payment option.

 An installment agreement is an option for those who cannot pay their entire tax bills by the due date.
-Penalties are reduced, although interest order viagra continues to accrue on the outstanding balance.
+Penalties are reduced, although interest continues to accrue on the outstanding balance.
 In order to qualify for the new expanded streamlined installment agreement, a taxpayer must agree to monthly direct debit payments.

 **Disclaimer – Informational purposes and may not be appropriate for your situation etc. need to discuss with a CPA before acting on any information in this blog.